Paying for Long-Term Care

 Long-Term Care Insurance

-Long-term care insurance is another way to provide for long-term care expenses, but you have to have purchased this in advance.
+Another way to pay for long-term care expenses is through long-term care insurance, but you have to have purchased this in advance.
 Typically, there is a daily benefit amount that can range anywhere from $200 to $500 or $600 per day.
 The daily benefit amount that you choose and the elimination period (the initial period of time before the benefit starts) will determine the premium, along with the health risk analysis that will be performed by the insurance company.

 Medicaid is a federal program that we all pay into.
-It’s part of the Social Security system, and if you can show that your available resources are currently below $14,850, and you have no assets in your name and no assets that have been transferred out of your name in the recent past, then you can qualify for long-term care through Medicaid.
+It’s part of the Social Security system.
+If you can show that your available resources are currently below $14,850, and you have no assets in your name and no assets that have been transferred out of your name in the recent past, then you can qualify for long-term care through Medicaid.

 In New York State, if you need care at home, you can qualify for Community Medicaid, even if you are currently making asset transfers.
 In addition to reviewing your financial information, New York State will assign an independent agency to evaluate your ability to perform Activities of Daily Living (ADL).